Signature reunion events are highlighted in green.

 9-10:30 A.m.

-Tour starts and ends at the Reunion Tent on Mudd Field
+Tour starts and ends outside the Danforth University Center in front of Mudd Field

-From the new construction on the east end to renovations in Mallinckrodt Center, previously known as SUPAC, you and your classmates will get to experience and explore the next chapter of your beloved WashU community.
-Led by either a current student or a WashU staff member, you will get to relive a bit of your college experience while celebrating the milestones of the next generation.
+From the new construction on the east end to renovations in Mallinckrodt, you and your classmates will experience and explore the next chapter of your beloved WashU community during this tour led by a WashU staff member.
+Relive a bit of your college experience while celebrating the milestones of the next generation.

 Capacity is limited.
 Advanced registration is recommended.